 - Make sure the audio cable is connected.

 - Make sure mute isn't active.

 - Make sure the volume is turned up enough.

 - Make sure you are connected to the corresponding audio in for your source.
-Audio I corresponds to Computer I, Audio 2 corresponds to Computer 2, Audio 3 corresponds to Video 2 and 3, and Audio 4 corresponds to Video I.
+By default, Audio I corresponds to Computer 2, Audio 2 corresponds to Computer 3, Audio 3 corresponds to Video 2 and 3, and Audio 4 corresponds to Video I. You can change these assignments, see page 31.

 - Adjust the audio source.

 - If playing a video, make sure the playback has not been paused.